Barclaycard Rewards MasterCard Review

-For people with fair credit looking to earn reward points with no annual fee, the Barclaycard Rewards MasterCard is a solid pick.
-It offers 2 points per dollar spent on three common expense categories — gas, groceries, and utilities.
-However, it does have its drawbacks, especially if you're the type of person who does not pay off your balance each month.
-The card comes with a high interest rate, which can accrue rather quickly, making it best suited for people who plan to pay in full each month.
+For people with fair credit looking to earn rewards with no annual fee, the Barclaycard Rewards MasterCard is a solid pick.
+It offers 2x points on three common expense categories — gas, groceries, and utilities.

 Pros and Cons

 - Earn reward points for statement credits

 Good rewards credit card for people with fair credit